nkarnik/metamorphosis/README.md

 # What is metamorphosis?

-This project is responsible for ALL data going in and out of GMB (Data set wise, custom sources are not part of this)
+This project is responsible for ALL data going in and out of an external data processing Service (Storm, Hadoop, Spark)

 # How is it structured?